top of page

 • Reliable broadband WIFI internet connection.
 Mobile data drops out and is not recommended.

-• A quiet inside private space where you can speak without interruption or distraction.
+• A quiet indoor private space where you can speak without interruption or distraction.

-• A device with TEAMS or WhatsApp set-up.
+• A device with WhatsApp set-up.
+Please test it works prior to your session.

 • A computer/laptop is usually the best device for counselling, as it minimises interruptions from phone calls.
 Both WhatsApp and Teams work more effectively for counselling on a computer/laptop.